0130wangjiashu/SPMNet/README.md

 Note that the code in this repo runs under **Linux** system.
 We have not tested whether it works under other OS.

-The repo is based on the [VMamba repo](https://github.com/MzeroMiko/VMamba), thus you need to install it first.
+The repo is based on the [VMamba repo](https://github.com/MzeroMiko/VMamba) and [RSMCD repo](https://github.com/NJU-LHRS/Official_Remote_Sensing_Mamba) , thus you need to install it first.
 The following installation sequence is taken from the VMamba repo.

 **Step 1: Clone the repository:**